jamesoh3928/HaskGit/docs/Proposal.md

 ## Additional Details

 ### Use Case
   HaskGit will be a CLI application, all I/O interactions with users happen on command line.
-Following are some exapmle commands:
+Following are some example commands:

 -
   ```bash